biomarkersParkinson/paradigma/docs/tutorials/_static/tremor_analysis.md

 ## Step 1: Preprocess data

 IMU sensors collect data at a fixed sampling frequency, but the sampling rate is not uniform, causing variation in time differences between timestamps.
 The [preprocess_imu_data](https://github.com/biomarkersParkinson/paradigma/blob/main/src/paradigma/preprocessing.py#:~:text=preprocess_imu_data) function therefore resamples the timestamps to be uniformly distributed, and then interpolates IMU values at these new timestamps using the original timestamps and corresponding IMU values.
+If the difference between timestamps is larger than a specified tolerance (`config.tolerance`, in seconds), it will return an error that the timestamps are not contiguous.
+If you still want to process the data in this case, you can create segments from discontiguous samples using the function [`create_segments`](https://github.com/biomarkersParkinson/paradigma/blob/main/src/paradigma/segmenting.py) and analyze these segments consecutively as shown in [here](#multiple_segments_cell).
 By setting `sensor` to 'gyroscope', only gyroscope data is preprocessed and the accelerometer data is removed from the dataframe.
 Also a `watch_side` should be provided, although for the tremor analysis it does not matter whether this is the correct side since the tremor features are not influenced by the gyroscope axes orientation.

 ```python